 What if nobody on the waitlist responds to the notification?

-- If there were 5 people on waitlist and the system goes through and notifies all 5 that a spot became available, and no-one responds, we shoot out a notification/e-mail that it’s now on a first come first serve basis for the remaining spots.
+- If there were 5 people on waitlist and the system goes through and notifies all 5 that a spot became available, and no-one responds, OpenSports sends out a notification/e-mail that spots are not open on a first come first serve basis.

 The waitlist has many benefits:

 - Players can “get in line” and save time by not having to check the app to see if anybody dropped out!